-This importance of cross-sectoral youth policy was analysed in two contexts.
-In the first instance, the analysis of United Nations documentation on this matter allowed us to confirm that since the late 1990s, the United Nations has: (i) recognised the importance of "national youth policies and programmes of an inter-sectoral nature"; (ii) tried to identify the development of these policies on a national basis; and (iii) requested more research, monitoring and identification of good practices in cross-sectoral youth policy at national levels.
-These claims have, however, lost its leading role over the last few years, and the definition and approach to cross-sectoral youth policy has not reached a consensus.
-In some cases it refers to communication between the governmental and the non-governmental sector, while in other cases it stresses the participation of other - more horizontally situated - partners.
+The importance of cross-sectoral youth policy has been analysed in two contexts.
+First, an analysis of United Nations (UN) documentation confirmed that, since the late 1990s, the UN has: (i) recognised the importance of "national youth policies and programmes of an intersectoral nature"; (ii) tried to identify the development of these policies on a national basis; and (iii) requested more research, monitoring and identification of good practices in cross-sectoral youth policy at national levels.
+However, these aims have lost support over the last few years, and the definition and approach to cross-sectoral youth policy has not reached a consensus.
+In some cases cross-sectoral youth policy refers to communication between the governmental and the non-governmental sector, while in other cases it stresses the participation of other - more horizontally situated - partners.
 This is undoubtedly a counterproductive ambiguity in the design and promotion of cross-sectoral youth policy.

-In the second instance, key documents from European actors in the youth field were analysed.
-The idea that youth policy is much more than youth policy per se, and that it must function in collaboration with other policies, and therefore communicate, encompass, integrate or lead a set of coherent plans, actions, programmes and policies that are, in principle, of formal or legal responsibility of other umbrella sectors is absolutely consensual among these documents and actors.
-In this sense, both the importance and the nature of cross-sectoral youth policy are unanimous and well known.
-However, it is the content and functioning that is unclear.
-Once again, the lack of conceptual precision is clear and also clearly damaging the efficient development of cross-sectoral youth policy.
+Second, key documents from European actors in the youth field have undergone analysis.
+The idea that youth policy is much more than youth policy per se, and that it must collaborate with, communicate, encompass, integrate or lead a set of coherent plans, action, programmes and policies that are, in principle, the formal or legal responsibility of other umbrella sectors is absolutely consensual among the documents and those involved in the field.
+Therefore, both the importance and the nature of cross-sectoral youth policy are unanimous and well known.
+However, it is the content and functioning that is unclear; there is a lack of conceptual precision and this is damaging the efficient development of cross-sectoral youth policy.

-An organisation of the different understanding of cross-sectoral youth policy is proposed.
-It includes cross-sectoral youth policy as a principle, a consensual and well-established one (but that included two different logics: youth policy as transversal, and youth policy as integrated); cross-sectoral youth policy as a process (that includes versions such as co-ordination and collaboration/co-operation); and finally youth policy as a way to deal with cross-cutting issues.
-This last version provides more flexibility to different realities.
+This paper aims to offer an understanding of the different elements of cross-sectoral youth policy.
+This includes: cross-sectoral youth policy as a consensual and well-established principle (where youth policy is both transversal and integrated); cross-sectoral youth policy as a process (that includes versions such as co-ordination and collaboration/co-operation); and finally youth policy as a way to deal with cross-cutting issues.
+This last version provides more flexibility for different realities.